michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 ## Revelation 2

-1. To the angel of the church which is in Ephesos, write: These saith the Holder of all,Achid Kul. and of the seven stars in his right hand, who walketh in the midst of the seven candlesticks of gold.
+1. To the angel of the church which is in Ephesos, write: These saith the Holder of all,

 2. I know thy works, and thy labour, and thy patience, and (that) thou canst not bear evils; and hast tried those who say they are apostles, and are not, and hast found them liars.